yasmina-99/Supervised-Machine-Learning/README.md

 - Matplotlib
 - Seaborn

-## Results
+## Now it's modeling time
+SelectKBest was used to perform preliminary Feature Selection in order to optimize the model.
 The best model achieved an accuracy of 99.7% on the test data using `Random Forest Classifier` model.
-SelectKBest was used to perform preliminary Feature Selection in order to optimize the model.
 However, other types of classifiers were also tested:         LogisticRegression(),
             DecisionTreeClassifier(),
             RandomForestClassifier(),
             SVC(),